Yunhao0799/Bluetooth-Auto-Disconnector/README.md

 MacOS only

-Simple command line script that automatically disconnect a bluetooth device.
+Simple command line script that automatically disconnect a bluetooth device or a bunch of them.

 The reason after this project is after buying my Sony WH-1000XM3 I was constantly forgetting to turn it off, causing battery drain.